Welcome to Wrexham Season 5. Credit: FX Networks

 Welcome to Wrexham will return for a fifth season in 2026, continuing one of football’s most remarkable underdog stories.
 FX has confirmed that the cameras are already rolling on Wrexham AFC’s historic debut in the EFL Championship, with Ryan Reynolds and Rob McElhenney once again leading the club’s journey both on and off the pitch.

-The fifth instalment of the award-winning docuseries will follow Wrexham’s transition into the English second tier, a level the Welsh club has not reached in more than two decades.
+The fifth instalment of the award-winning docuseries will follow Wrexham’s transition into the English second tier, a level the Welsh club marking a return to the second tier after a prolonged absence.
 Following their extraordinary run of back-to-back promotions, the new season promises to explore the growing pressure, ambition and heart that define the Red Dragons’ rise.

 Welcome to Wrexham Season 5: Fact File